ArgonDesign/alogic/doc/types.md

 the value can be represented by the inferred sized integer type, or issue an error otherwise.

 The contexts where width inference of unsized integer values is performed are listed below.
-The inferred widths of sub expressions are those that satisfy the expression width constrains (TODO):
+The inferred widths of sub expressions are those that satisfy the [expression width constrains](widths.md) of the
+language:

 | Context | Example | Inferred width |
 |---------|---------|----------------|